-As a starter, in order to start thinking creatively apart from playing well on guitar I suggest that you take each of the 10 guitar lick snippets above and continue each into an 8 bar solo.
+As a starter, in order to start thinking creatively apart from playing well on guitar, I suggest that you take each of the 10 guitar lick snippets above and continue each into an 8 bar solo.

-Though I’ve given you some guidelines to creating solos with the minor pentatonic scale, the best way to master the art of guitar improvisation and soloing is to actually do a lot of it!
+Though I’ve given you some guidelines for creating solos with the minor pentatonic scale, the best way to master the art of guitar improvisation and soloing is to actually do a lot of it!